Krushnaji Prabhakar Khadilkar: Plotted Nepalese invasion of India

 Khadilkar was a part of plot that envisioned the invasion of India by the only indedendent Hindu King of a part of India: The king of Nepal.
 This invasion was to spark an uprising within the country in his support, so that India would be one sovereign Hindu state under the King of Nepal.
 Tilak's trusted lieutenants Vasukaka Joshi and Khadilkar, entered Nepal, "where they set up a tile factory, as a respectale front for an arms and munitions plant designed to supply to the invading Nepalese army."
 A Maharashtrian school teacher Mataji, introduced the two to the King of Nepal.
 They received a contract to retile the palace roof.
 They were joined by Hanmantrao Kulkarni of Jabalpur and Ketkar from Gwalior.
 The King of Nepal was influenced to send Nepalese students to Japan for technical training.
 Joshi went to Japan and the United States.
 The German arms manufacturing machinery never arrived.
 The plot never "even approached fruition".

 Later career

 After Tilak's death in 1920, Khadilkar worked as the editor of daily Lokamanya (लोकमान्य) during 1921–23.
 In 1923, he founded daily Nava Kal (नवा काळ), which supported Gandhi.
 In 1929, British authorities imprisoned Khadilkar for a year for the crime of disloyalty to the colonial government.
+His grandson, Neelkanth Khadilkar (1934-2019) later served as editor of Nava Kal, and was known for his front page editorials.
+In 1920s, more than hundred years after it was founded, the newspaper is run by Neelkanth's three daughters - Vasanti Unni, Jayashri, and Rohini Khadilkar, who were known as chess prodigies around 1980.

 Khadilkar presided over Marathi Sahitya Sammelan at Nagpur in 1933.

 He died on 26 August 1948.